thePatmanMI/android-runtime-docs/external-libs/jars.md

 tns library add android <path_to_dir>
 ```

-This command with read all JAR files from <path_to_dir> folder and will add reference to them in your project.
+This command will read all JAR files from <path_to_dir> folder and will add reference to them in your project.
 As a result, this will create a new folder `lib` which is sibling to already existing `app` and `platforms`.

 ```
 <project_name>